brittonlaroche/realm/inventoryDemo/README.md

 ![User Password](./img/users2.png)

 Now we create several new users.
 These will be the users that log in through the mobile devices.
 For our demo we created the following users, one at a time.
-The username includes an email address.
+The username is an email address.

 __demo_user@gmail.com__
 __demo_user1@gmail.com__
 __demo_user2@gmail.com__

 ![User Creation](./img/users3.png)

 ## ![3](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Stitch/tools/img/3b.png) Set up the mobile development environment